infobar-image

 The answer appears to be approximately 16 hours of awake time.
 When you've been awake for more than 16 hours, your mental and physiological health begins to deteriorate.

-Your mental capability is so diminished after 19 or 20 hours of wakefulness that you behave like someone who is drunk.
+Your mental capability is so diminished after 19 or 20 hours of wakefulness that you behave like someone drunk.

-There are few tips that can help you get better sleep at night.
-Let us try to follow these.
+A few tips can help you get better sleep at night.
+Follow these tips to sleep better:

 1. Maintain regularity in sleep time

-It doesn't matter even if you've had a horrible night's sleep, whether it's weekday or weekend, wake up at the same time every day and reset.
+It doesn't matter even if you've had a horrible night's sleep, whether it's a weekday or a weekend, wake up at the same time every day and reset.

 We require darkness in the evening to facilitate the release of melatonin, a hormone that aids in the proper timing of our sleep.
 So, one hour before bed, attempt to dim 50% of the lights in your house.

-Stay away from devices, especially LED screens, which generate blue light, which inhibit melatonin production.
+Stay away from devices, especially LED screens, which generate blue light, which inhibits melatonin production.

 Even if it's dark and you want to sleep, blue light-emitting devices trick your brain into believing it's still daytime.